RayBB/openlibrary-docs/Metadata-cleanup-tasks.md

 Appears to be a merging task now.
 These editionless works look to be left over from moving editions (translations are a common example) to another work without converting the original work to a redirect.
 If there was some way to go back to the the original edition move and complete the work redirection?
 Perhaps the WorkBot log at  https://github.com/internetarchive/openlibrary/blob/629f2afe8fbff9e8af50e00a57e756dff45a0d73/openlibrary/catalog/works/live.py#L438 might be helpful??

+## Editions unlinked to works
+Appears to occur mainly with apparently editionless works.
+How common is it?
+If rare, it should be fairly simple to address manually in librarian mode given a list of such editions.

 ## Authors without Works [A]

 ## Orphaned editions without Authors [E]